Nitrokey/nitrokey-documentation/nethsm/sealed-hardware.rst

 Verify Sealed Hardware
 ======================

 Your NetHSM has been delivered in a sealed packaging.
-To verify that your NetSHM has arrived safely you should check the packaging for any tears, cuts, holes or broken sealings.
-Further on there is a unique handmade glitter seal on top of the packaging.
-Last but not least we will send you a picture of it after packing.
+To verify that your NetSHM has arrived safely, you should check the packaging for any tears, cuts, holes or broken sealing.
+Further on, there is a unique handmade glitter seal on top of the packaging.
+Last but not least, we will send you a picture of it after packing.
 Please compare the picture to your packaged NetHSM.
-If you notice any changes please contact us to arrange further action.
+If you notice any changes, please contact us to arrange further action.

 Here are some pictures of how we wrap up a NetHSM: